Best Tom Clancy movie order: How to watch the Ryanverse

 Jack Ryan: Shadow Recruit (2014)

 Shadow Recruit is another reset for the Jack Ryan story, introducing Chris Pine to the lead role - but it also isn't based directly on a novel, unlike the other movies on the list.
 It's another spin on a Jack Ryan origin story, because he's back as an analyst for the CIA who finds himself thrust into front line work (for the third time), and again enjoying a blooming relationship with Cathy, now played by Keira Knightley.
-Although it's a fresh work, Colm Feore appears in both Shadow Recruit and Sum of All Fears, but playing different roles.
+Although it's a fresh work, here's a fact for trivia fans - Colm Feore appears in both Shadow Recruit and Sum of All Fears, but playing different roles.

 Without Remorse (2021)

 Without Remorse is the origin story for John Kelly/Clark, the character that appeared in Clear and Present Danger and Sum of All Fears - but now played by Michael B Jordan in the 2021 Amazon release.
 Without Remorse brings back Bob Ritter (now played by Jamie Bell) and introduces Karen Greer, the niece of James Greer, who doesn't exist in the novels.
-It's expected that these roles will be reprised in a Rainbow Six movie.
+It's expected that these roles will be reprised in a future Rainbow Six movie.

-Rainbow Six (unconfirmed)
+Rainbow Six (forthcoming)

 The post-credit scene in Without Remorse sees John Kelly/Clark talking to Bob Ritter, saying that he wants to setup a multinational counter terrorism team called Rainbow.
 The description matches that of the Rainbow Six Tom Clancy novel and would give a chance to bring back Domingo Chavez (from Clear and Present Danger), who is a team leader in the Rainbow Six book.
 Rainbow Six was the inspiration for the video games of the same name and could give Amazon a bridge to its Jack Ryan series as Ryan and Clark interact a lot in the books.
+Chad Stahelski has been lined up as the director, with Michael B Jordan returning as John Kelly.

 Controversial bonus movie